Individual Coverage Health Reimbursement Arrangement, pronounced “ick-rah”

 Definition of Affordability.
-An ICHRA is affordable if the remaining amount an employee has to pay for a self-only silver plan on the exchange is less than 9.78% of the employee’s household income (rate applies to 2020)
+An ICHRA is affordable if the remaining amount an employee has to pay for a self-only lowest cost silver plan on the exchange is less than 9.83% of the employee’s household income (rate applies to 2021)

 See IRS Notice 2018-88 and IRS Notice rp-19-29